dccircuit/IGME-235-Fall-2019/exercises/site-design.md

 1. Examine other sites.
 	- what additional ideas did this bring to mind?
 1. Ask potential users (if you can find some).
-    - ***If your class spans across two days, come back with your list of ideas. ***
+    - ***If your class spans across two days, come back with your list of ideas.***

-## On the second day, you'll only have a very short amount of time (10 minutes) to do the following:
+## On the second day (or second half of session), you'll only have a very short amount of time (10 minutes) to do the following:

 ### Part 4: Organize Ideas
 1. Take ideas and consider them